BradyFisher/Python-Projects/README.md

 **Guessing Game:**<br />
 In this Project I created a game where a random number between 0 and 99 is selected.
 Then players will take turns guessing the number.
 It can be played with Computer vs Computer, Human vs Computer, or Human vs Human.
-Where the computer randomly guesses a number between the high and low limits found by previous guesses.
+In the game modes with the computer, the computer will randomly guesses a number between the high and low limits found by previous guesses.

 **Rock Paper Scissors Game:**<br />
 In this Project I created a game where you play rock paper scissors against the computer.
-Where the computer randomly select what to throw.
+Where the computer randomly selects what to throw.

 **TicTacToe Game:**<br />
 In this Project I created a game where you play Tic Tac Toe against the computer.
-Where the computer randomly an open space to place in.
+Where the computer randomly places in an open space.

 **Hangman Game:**<br />